meros/ardu-fireglow/README.md

-# ardu-neopixelring
+# ardu-fireglow
-Using the attiny85 based trinket, this is a small project to build a portable light show for the lego set we have at work.
-Silly?
-Yes...
+Using the attiny85 based trinket, this is a small project to build a fire simulation for the gingerbread house this year